-Transfer applications are reviewed based on high school and college records.
-No minimum GPA guarantees admission and a strong performance in a challenging college curriculum is preferred.
+Transfer student applications are reviewed based on both high school and college records.
 For consideration, a student must possess a minimum GPA of 2.5 on all college course work and be eligible to return to the last school attended.
+However, no minimum GPA guarantees admission, and a strong performance in a challenging college curriculum is heavily weighted.

-All students under the age of 21 must satisfy Minimum Course Requirements (see Beginning Freshman section) as set by the University of North Carolina system.
-A student deficient in one or more of these courses must complete 24 hours of transferable credits or earn an A.A., A.S., or A.F.A. before becoming eligible for admission consideration
+All students under the age of 21 must satisfy Minimum Course Requirements (see First-Time Freshman section) as set by the University of North Carolina system.
+A student deficient in one or more of these courses must complete 24 hours of transferable credits or earn an A.A., A.S., or A.F.A. before becoming eligible for admission consideration.

-Each applicant for admission as a transfer student must submit:
+Each applicant for admission as a transfer student must submit the following.